tokio-rs/console/tokio-console/README.md

 The resource details view includes a table of async ops belonging to the resource.

-* `ID` - The ID of the async op, this is a display ID similar to the one for resources
+* `ID` - The ID of the async op, this is a display ID similar to those recorded for resources
 * `Parent` - The ID of the parent async op, if it exists
 * `Task` - The ID and name of the task which performed this async op
 * `Source` - The method where the async op is being called from